yoshiortizzz/oi-framework/README.md

 # The Open Innovation Framework
-A new perspective on colaboration for digital inclusion
+A new perspective on IT colaboration management to excel startup ecosystems.